sourcegraph/handbook/content/departments/technical-success/ta/ta-playbooks/ta-cadence.md

   - 180 days out from renewal, we check each accounts health.
 If it falls into our red or yellow categories, the account will be raised for review at the Yellow/Red Renewals meeting.
 The goal here is to get the customer healthy and protect the renewal as much as possible.
 - Vitally Traits
   - Vitally is where we keep the state of a customer, including information around deployment, new feature adoption and customer comms.
 Make sure that you are keeping this up to date and reviewing your accounts weekly to make sure that the information is up to date for leadership
+- Account Team Sync
+  - Make sure that you are connecting with your AEs either weekly or bi-weekly.
+Use this time to strategize, coordinate, and align on your plans and activities for each customer account.

 ### External

+- Customer syncs
   - Review customer pings and data to determine what could be done to help improve their health, see [TA Activites](./ta-scenarios.md), and strategize with your champion.

 ## Monthly